As part of a continuing series on Spring 2018 semester courses that relate to innovation and business law, this post spotlights Debt Transactions.

 In addition to covering debtor-creditor law, Debt Transactions introduces business situations and dynamics in a context that is approachable even to students without a business background.
 “The course begins with indebted consumers and indebted farmers, which gives debtor-creditor law a very human scale,” explained Professor Bauer.
 “By the time we get to the end, we’re talking about commercial actors like inventory lenders.”

 “Debtor-creditor law is about leverage: about getting people to do what you want them to do; a useful skill for a lawyer,” Professor Bauer summarized.
 “After the course, even the best students invariably forget some of the content, but the skills are enduring.”

 Professor Bauer uses a variation of the Socratic Method, making small groups of students responsible in advance for answering questions on a given class’s material.
 He also assigns three small sets of practice problems (graded on a pass/fail basis) over the course of the semester.
 And despite its contextual introduction of business dynamics, Professor Bauer recommends that students without a business background consider reading Business Basics for Law Students.
 “Of all the different supplements and nutshells I’ve reviewed, it’s one of the two or three best,” he observed.

-There are no prerequisites for Debt Transactions, though the course is itself a prerequisite for Bankruptcy.
+There are no prerequisites for Debt Transactions.

 Laws and practices of modern lending; procedures for collection of unsecured debts, including enforcement of judgments, exemptions, prejudgment remedies, fraudulent conveyances, statutory liens; secured transactions that involve real property (mortgages) and personal property (security interests governed by Uniform Commercial Code, Article 9); consumer and commercial transactions, counseling hypothetical creditor or debtor clients, understanding realities that shape enforcement of credit agreements.